App Acceleration in Prisma Access

 • Trusted Root CA Upload—You need to set up a trusted Root CA and perform a commit and push operation and then select it during App Acceleration setup, as shown in the following procedures.
 If using Strata Cloud Manager to configure App Acceleration, set up the Root CA in the Prisma Access scope.
 If you change the certificate you use, you must also commit and push the changed certificate before you select it.

-• QUIC Protocol Support—Some browsers (such as Google Chrome) may use the Quick UDP Internet Connections (QUIC) protocol by default.
-Layer 7 app acceleration can't be used on traffic using QUIC.
+• QUIC Protocol Support—Some browsers (such as Google Chrome) might use the Quick UDP Internet Connections (QUIC) protocol by default.
+Layer 7 App Acceleration can't be used on traffic using QUIC.
 As a workaround, disable the QUIC protocol when you configure App Acceleration.

 • SaaS Apps and Zy-* Response Headers—Users connecting to Prisma Access deployments that have App Acceleration enabled for top SaaS apps can expect to see response headers with a name of Zy-*, such as Zy-Server and Zy-Accelerated, and a zy_sid session cookie.

-If the response header is Zy-Accelerated, a value of 1 indicates that the response was accelerated and a value of 0 indicates the response was not accelerated.
+If the response header is Zy-Accelerated, a value of 1 indicates that the response was accelerated and a value of 0 indicates the response wasn't accelerated.

-• Content Localization—If an accelerated SaaS app localizes content based solely on the user's IP address or user ID, when acceleration is enabled for that app, its content will not be localized.
+• Content Localization—If an accelerated SaaS app localizes content based solely on the user's IP address or user ID, when acceleration is enabled for that app, its content won't be localized.

 • Amazon S3 and Azure Blob Storage cache-control—Amazon S3 and Azure Blob Storage buckets and files have a series of HTTP response headers associated with them.
 One of these values is cache-control.
 Files are not accelerated if the cache-control value is: